miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 (as of this writing), even while using an off the beaten track interoperability tool like Nix Flakes.
 It's the best of all worlds.

+## Using JupyterLab Offers Free Access to LLM Code Assistance

 Now if you don't use your own text editor and want that AI code-assist, for free even, it's built into JupyterLab.
 If you start a new Notebook in JupyterLab from your web browser, you will find that it is already connected to your local LLM